vaniusrb/quake3-log-parser/src/README.md

 https://gist.github.com/cloudwalk-tests/704a555a0fe475ae0284ad9088e203f1

-NOTE:
+REMAINDER / NOTE:
 Not all choices used here should be used always and anywhere, it's just to demonstrate knowledge.
-Use of some features it's expected be considered a "over engineering" just to parse a log.
-In a real world it could be simpler.
+Some implementations it's expected be considered a "over engineering" just to parse a log.
+In a real world it could be much simpler.

 Example:
 reduce file size